MauriceConrad/Chess/README.md

 {
   success: false, // Move was not successfully
   hit: false, // Of course, if you can't move you didn't hit any other piece...
-  error: [Array] // Array containing errors which describes why the move doesn't matches the rules.
+  error: [Array] // Array containing errors which describes why the move doesn't matches the rules }
-}
 ```